dmitriz/cpsfy/DOCUMENTATION.md

 Note that the function inside `chain` updates the `state` outside its scope, so it is not pure, however, we can still `chain` it like any other function.

-And here is the mulitple arguments generalization:
+And here is the mulitple arguments generalization (TODO):
 ```js
 // `reducers` and `states` are matched together by index
 const scan = (...reducers) => (...states) => {